NFT-DAO/RFC-nft-standard/standard.md

 "Name" is the required name of the NFT and must mach with the "name" field in the NFT metadata.

-"FileHash" required value, is the sha256 hash of each of the "Hash" fields in the "Files" array concatenated in order.
+"FileHash", a required value, is the sha256 hash of each of the "Hash" fields in the "Files" array concatenated in order.
 It functions in a similar fusion to a Merkel Hash.
-The characters in the has must be in [0-9a-f].
+The characters in the hash must be in [0-9a-fA-F].

 "Title" is a required text title for this NFT.